opensourceradio/ram/etc/systemd/system/README.md

 sudo systemctl enable ripcd@rivendell.service sudo systemctl enable rdcatchd@rivendell.service
 ```
+This assumes you want to run the Rivendell services as the system user *rivendell*.
+Subsitute *@rivendell* with the name of the user as which you intend to run the Rivendell daemons (e.g. *rd*, *rduser*, etc.).

 Set *rivendell.target* as the default with:
 ```
 sudo systemctl set-default rivendell.target